 This depends upon your circumstances.
 If you are currently a UK undergraduate, we recommend that you apply between the November and April of your final year.
 If you are applying for an AHRC studentship you will need to have submitted your application and hold an offer by the award deadline.
 If you want to be considered for a departmental award, you must have an offer by 30 April.

-Overseas students who wish to be considered for departmental or university funding must apply and hold an offer by 30 April.
+Overseas students who wish to be considered for departmental or university funding must apply and hold an offer by the relevant deadline.
 If you are an overseas student with your own financial support, you have a little more flexibility.
 However, you must be sure to allow sufficient time for your visa application to be processed, and to finalize any loans that you might be using for your funding.
 Having enough time to sort out these necessities may be problematic if you apply after July of the academic year preceding the course.

-We try to review submitted application forms within four weeks of receiving them, although this may be longer at peak application times.
+We try to review submitted application forms within six weeks of receiving them, although this may be longer at peak application times.
 If you are successful, we will offer you a place on the course, and you will be notified by post from the Graduate Schools Office of the university.
 For more details of the application procedure see the Postgraduate Application Pages.